lucasfcosta/blog/_posts/2023-03-16-processes.md

 ## How processes are born

-Every process you see in a company is like a little reminder of someone's mistake.
+Every process you see in a company is a little reminder of someone's mistake.

 Somebody messed up, and their boss was like, _"hey, we gotta make sure this doesn't happen again!"_.
 And that's how the process was born.